SLEEP REGRESSIONS

 By Sleep Training Kids

-There is no rule on how long you should or shouldn’t let your baby cry it out.
-It always depends on the baby’s age, sleep training plan, and your parenting style.
-Surveyed parents report shows that it normally takes between 30-120 minutes each night over the course of a week.
+Surveyed parents' report shows that it normally takes between 30-120 minutes each night over the course of a week.

 When someone asks how long they should let their baby cry it out, it’s also important to remember that “cry it out” has a wide variety of meanings.